 3. Ensure healthy lives and promote well-being for all at all ages.

-4. Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+4. Ensure inclusive and equitable quality education.
+Promote lifelong learning opportunities for all.

 5. Achieve gender equality and empower all women and girls.